-Must be: Must be:
+Must be:

-Credentialed by the PASSE to provide HCBS services to persons with Developmental Disabilities and Behavioral Support Needs.

-- (4) Permitted by the PASSE to perform these services. - (5) Cannot be on the National or State Excluded Provider List.
+- (1) Credentialed by the PASSE to provide HCBS services to persons with Developmental Disabilities and Behavioral Health Diagnoses. - (2) Permitted by the PASSE to perform these services. - (3) Cannot be on the National or State Excluded Provider List.

-Individuals who perform respite services for the PASSE must pass a drug screen, a criminal background check, a child maltreatment registry check, and an adult maltreatment registry checks, and
+Individuals who perform supported employment services for the PASSE must pass a drug screen, a criminal background check, a child maltreatment registry check, and an adult maltreatment registry checks.